shravanasati/pensieve/README.md

 The next step is to use the [shunting yard algorithm](https://en.wikipedia.org/wiki/Shunting_yard_algorithm) to convert the infix expression to the reverse polish notation (aka postfix expression, eg. `!a | b & c` => `a ! b c & |`).
 I've also added a slight modification by providing unary operators with the highest precedence and right associativity.
 The evaluation of the postfix expression is pretty easy.

+Once the expression is parsed and the reverse polish notation is generated, the final step is to evaluate the expression and buid a matrix that will repesent the table and render it on the console.

+A detailed version of this excerpt can be found on this [report](/pensieve_dm_report.pdf).

 ### Symbol Guide

 | Symbol | Meaning       | Pensieve |